CoolZeroNL/draw-io-plugins/# Draw-io-Vector-Libraries/readme.md

 # 2. Using a custom library

-Let us now add the custom library we created in the previous section.
+Let us add a custom library.

 Go to `Select File` -> `Open library from` -> `URL`